 Park campgrounds are closed during the winter.
-Primitive winter camping is allowed on the parking lot next to the Colter Bay Visitor Center from December 1 to April 15.
-A $5 permit can be obtained by paying the fee at the self-pay station by the visitor center restroom.
+Primitive winter camping is allowed on the parking lot next to the Colter Bay Visitor Center from December 1 to April 15, with a $5 per night fee which can be paid at the Moran Entrance Station.

 For backcountry camping information visit our backcountry camping page.